-Per Emporis, the Marion County Courthouse in Indianapolis, demolished in 1962, was the tallest at 280 feet (the Indiana State House, by comparison, is 25 feet shorter).
-But of those still standing, the top five are Allen County’s in Fort Wayne, which reaches 239 feet tall, Tippecanoe County’s in Lafayette (226 feet), Vanderburgh County’s old courthouse in Evansville (just barely shorter at 216 feet), and the Vigo County Courthouse in Terre Haute which reaches 196 feet- maybe two hundred even with a flagpole or if the tides are right.
-Around the turn of the century, those communities were among Indiana’s largest.
-Including Indianapolis, they represented more than 17% of the state’s population despite representing just over five percent of Indiana’s counties, and it shows based on the scale and height of their courthouses.
-So what’s a sixth 200-footer doing in Tipton, the 60th-largest county seat2 (or 32nd-smallest) in the state, and the 90th largest community in general?
+The Marion County Courthouse in Indianapolis, demolished in 1962, was the tallest at 280 feet.
+Of those still standing, the top five are Allen County’s in Fort Wayne, which reaches 239 feet tall, Tippecanoe County’s in Lafayette (226 feet), Vanderburgh County’s old courthouse in Evansville (just barely shorter at 216 feet), and the Vigo County Courthouse in Terre Haute which reaches 196 feet; maybe two hundred with a flagpole.

-It’s a good question, and one I had to research despite having spent a lot of time in Tipton during my marching band days playing snare drum at the Pork Festival.
-I recognized the Tipton courthouse as a prominent building, but nothing more.
+It’s a good question, and one I had to research despite having spent a lot of time in Tipton during my marching band days.
+Back then, I recognized the Tipton courthouse as a prominent building but nothing more.
 It was only when I dived a little deeper into researching this project that I saw it for the aberration that it is: the pyramidal roof of its tower is visible from more than five miles away south on IN-13.
-That’s crazy, though the road is pretty straight and flat.
+That’s crazy!

-The courthouse, from its 206-foot-tall perch, watched all of my travails, and we have architect Adolph Scherrer to thank for its observance of my revolting inability to adult.
-A resident of Indianapolis for fifty-two years, Scherrer was born in Switzerland3 and came to the Circle City in 1873, where he quickly entered into the tutelage of Edwin May, a noted architect of nine Indiana courthouses who had achieved the commission fo developing Indiana’s state house.
-May died in 1880, and as his principal draftsman4, Scherrer completed the structure eight years later.
-From his successes with the state capitol Scherrer was showered with praise for his other works in Indianapolis, up until his death in 1925 when he received a fellowship in the American Institute of Architecture.
+We have architect Adolph Scherrer to thank for the 206-foot-tall structure.
+A resident of Indianapolis for fifty-two years, Scherrer was born in Switzerland3 and came to the Circle City in 1873.
+He quickly entered into the tutelage of Edwin May, architect of nine Indiana courthouses who had achieved the commission fo developing Indiana’s state house.
+May died in 1880, and as his principal draftsman4, Scherrer completed the courthouse eight years later.

 Scherrer’s Richardson Romanesque courthouse in Tipton is clearly different from his work on the Beaux Arts state capitol.
 The Tipton County Courthouse, for starters, was designed in a Richardson Romanesque mode, which is a striking change in direction.
 Obviously, the building is smaller than the statehouse, measuring only 84×120 feet in size.
 Unlike the state capitol building’s central clock tower, Tipton’s rises from the northwest side and features four wooden clock dials that measure nearly twelve feet in diameter.